-Once a certificate has been selected, the tunnel's Local ID type will automatically switch to X509 subject or "DER ASN1 DN" and the certificate's subject will be used as the default value of this Local ID.
+Once a certificate has been selected, the tunnel's Local ID type will automatically switch to DER ASN1 DN and the certificate's subject will be used as the default value of this Local ID.
 See below to find out how to automatically assign a DNS or e-mail value retrieved from the certificate.